 • Onion: I use chopped yellow onion for its milder taste.
 If you’re out of onions, you can substitute them for a tablespoon of dried onion powder.

 • Sauces: Just a couple of tablespoons of ketchup and a teaspoon of mustard adds flavor to the dish.
-If you like it hot, you can also add a splash or two of your favorite hot sauce at the end.
+For more pronounced tomato flavor, use tomato paste.
+Add a splash or two of your favorite hot sauce at the end if you like some heat.

 • Seasonings: I keep it pretty simple by adding seasoning salt (Lawry’s or similar), garlic powder, Kosher salt, and ground black pepper.